wcarhart/wanda/content.md

 location: Migration Brewing Rooftop Bar, Portland, OR
 img:      img/2020/rooftop-boozin.jpeg
 alt:      Will and Alexx atop a rooftop bar in Portland
-content:  In a brazen attempt to escape the doldrums of quarantine, Alexx and Will drove into Portland and shared a few drinks atop a rooftop bar downtown.
+content:  In a brazen attempt to escape the doldrums of quarantine, and to celebrate the one-year anniversary of when they first met, Alexx and Will drove into Portland and shared a few drinks atop a rooftop bar downtown.
 It was refreshing to escape to a simpler past without face coverings and constant Purell.
 The drinks were calming, but each other's company was more so.
 is_month: false

 title:    One Year Later ❤️